Our Charter

 6. Serve and resource bishops and others involved in official inter-Anglican and ecumenical initiatives;

-7. Develop diocesan/regional initiatives to encourage associations of scholar-clergy and lay catechists;
+7. Develop initiatives to encourage and support scholar-clergy and lay catechists in their vocations;

 8. Partner and share resources with majority world Anglican theological scholars from GAFCON and Global South provinces.